Up to 30% off

-“I have always cared passionately about conservation and the environment.
+I have always cared passionately about conservation and the environment.
 I remember some years ago watching the ‘Elephant Diaries’ on TV and thinking that’s for me!
 I had always wanted to go to South Africa, so I did my research and booked my trip to Khulula Wild Care.

 Before I arrived at the centre I had decided that no matter what happened I was going to get the most I could from my time in Africa.
 I wasn’t disappointed!

-Each day he was given five feeds of powdered milk, water and vitamins with each feed being 8 litres.
-The first was at 6.30am the last was at 9.30pm.
+Each day he was given five feeds of powdered milk, water, and vitamins with each feed being 8 litres.
+The first was at 6.30 am and the last was at 9.30 pm.
 I will always remember how he would be waiting to be fed as he would know when his feeds were due.
-He always enjoyed the company and attention at these times and would communicate with gentle whines and chirping sounds.
-At these times it was easy to forget that this ‘baby’ was half a tonne of muscle and pure strength who could be irritated and bad tempered.
+He always enjoyed the company and attention and would communicate with gentle whines and chirping sounds.
+At these times it was easy to forget that this ‘baby’ was half a tonne of muscle and pure strength who could be irritated and bad-tempered.

 My time with Bobby has had such an impact on me that words can never do justice.
 I have promised myself that one day I will return to Khulula to catch up with the friends I made and to see how the centre has progressed.

-By Mark Atkinson, 50, Career Break.
+By Mark Atkinson, 50, Career Break at Khulula Wild Care.